snowflakedb/gosnowflake/README.md

 # Development

-The developer notes are hosted with the source code on `GitHub <https://github.com/snowflakedb/gosnowflake>`_.
+The developer notes are hosted with the source code on [GitHub](https://github.com/snowflakedb/gosnowflake).

 ## Testing Code